peixinshen/NonHermitianFermiDiracDistributionPersistentCurrent/README.md

 # Non-Hermitian Persistent Current Transport

-This repository contains the code developed to accompany the paper titled `Non-Hermitian Persistent Current Transport`.
+This repository contains the code developed to accompany the manuscript titled *Non-Hermitian Persistent Current Transport* [[1](#refer-anchor-1)].
 The code is written in Jupyter notebooks and demonstrates the application of DMRG for calculating persistent currents in open quantum systems.

 ## Contents